code-dot-org/code-dot-org/docs/apps-api.md

 ## Storage Subsystem

+Each application has a unique identifier (`app_id`).
+This is an opaque value established and returned by when an application is created.
+Apps are "owned" by a user so there is a mapping from `user_id` to `app_id`.

-Storage for these APIs are linked to a storage identifier, rather than a user-identifier.
+User storage for these APIs are linked to a storage identifier, rather than a user-identifier.
 For anonymous users, the storage-id is stored in a cookie.
 For logged-in users, the user-id is mapped to the storage-id.
 When an account is created, the ownership of the cooke storage-id is transferred to the new user account.

 ## `SharedProperties` and `UserProperties`